A few scanning tips

 Preparing the image shape to fit the paper shape is necessary, because paper and image are often different shapes.

-Aspect Ratio is the "shape" of the image — the simple ratio of the images long side to its short side, which is a shape, maybe long and thin, or short and wide.
-Image aspect ratio is important, to properly fit on the paper (or in an area on it).
-We generally must crop the image to fit the paper, and know that it is going to fit.
+Aspect Ratio is the SHAPE of the image — the simple ratio of the images long side to its short side, which is a shape, maybe long and thin, or short and wide.
+Image aspect ratio is important, to properly fit on the paper (or in an area on it or the HD TV screen).
+We generally must crop the image to fit the paper, to know it is going to fit.
 Every paper size seems to be a different shape too.
 Shape and size are two different properties.
 To print an image, we can always enlarge the Size, but the image shape needs to match the paper shape (which is done by cropping).
 If this Aspect Ratio is a new subject, see Image Resize - Aspect.

-It's important to crop the image shape to fit the paper shape.
+It's necessary to crop the image shape to fit the paper shape, because otherwise the printer will crop it in surprising ways.
+When you crop it first, then you get what you wanted.
 Size is easily adjusted, but shape can only be cropped.
 You could wait for the printer machine to simply trim the image automatically (leaving whatever actually fits on the paper shape, without regard to the subject), but you will like the results better if you first choose the cropping yourself.
 It should be obvious that the shape of an 8x12 inch image simply cannot be fully fitted onto 8x10 inch paper.
 See Image Resize about how to plan this necessary resize and/or crop (specifically the second page there which has specific instruction about cropping image to match paper shape).
 That usual procedure is, FIRST crop image to paper SHAPE, and then resample image size to fit paper SIZE.
 Otherwise, printing will just cut off the part of the image that won't fit on the paper.
 Which could be a surprise you probably won't like. 😊 But this is all easy to do right.

 Printing and Scanning DPI Calculator

-Clicking a Compute button scrolls the screen to that button's results, but if this jumping is objectionable, you can turn scrolling off.
+Clicking a Compute button scrolls the screen down to the results, but if this jumping is objectionable, you can turn scrolling off.

 Printing and Scanning DPI Calculator